 - Salt and pepper to taste

 In a large pot add chicken, pork and water cook for 30 minutes on medium heat.
 After 30 minutes skim off foam and add herbs, red pepper and peas, cook on medium heat until peas are tender.
 Strain meat and pea mixture and save liquid stock for later.
 Take meat mixture and mince meat fairly fine then smash peas set aside.
 Take a medium pot add stock then slowly add guinea corn flour stirring constantly around 10 minutes.
 When done add meat and pea mixture to corn flour, cook on low stirring until most of moisture is gone.
-Remove from heat and add 2 butter, salt and pepper stir and serve.
+Remove from heat and add the butter, salt and pepper stir and serve.